ste101/hh_video_extender/README.md

 - no changes in FLUID required
 - automatically add TypoScript, can be disabled in the extension configuration (BE).
 Then you can choose it from template-modul = static-templates.
 - previewImage / poster-image can be set in the backend directly in the content-element
-- defaultPreviewImage can be set too (Configuration/TypoScript/setup.typoscript)
+- defaultPreviewImage can be set too as fallback (constants-editor)
+- you can overwrite the previewImage witch is set at the content-element (constants-editor)
+- you can output the preview image always as additonal img-tag instead of poster-attribute (constants-editor)
 - determines whether in the same directory as the mp4 video synonymous webm or ogg / ogv / ogm videos are with the same name, if so they are added as source

 ### Todos